Note: The SORRB Standing Procedures were updated March 9, 2023.

 1.2 Board Members are expected to attend every Board meeting, either in person or by teleconference.
+Board Members must turn on their video throughout the meeting to confirm their identity and assist minute taking.
 If a Board Member must miss a meeting, he or she shall notify the Executive Director as soon as they are aware that they will miss the meeting.

-1.3 After a total of two (2) missed scheduled meetings, the Executive Director will contact the Board Member to discuss attendance.
-After an additional two (2) missed scheduled meetings (4 total), the Chair will contact the Board Member via letter.
+1.3 After a total of two (2) unexplained missed scheduled meetings, the Chair will contact the Board Member to discuss attendance.
+After an additional two (2) unexplained missed scheduled meetings (4 total), the Chair will contact the Board Member via letter.

 1.4 The Board meets between 10 and 12 times each year.
 The Chair will make a request to the Governor to remove any Board Member who misses seven (7) meetings in a calendar year.

 1.5 Board Members are expected to attend working sessions at the designated location.
-There will be an attempt to determine the date of those meetings, such as a meeting to discuss and approve the budget, during December of each year.
 These working sessions are defined as those having an impact on the function and mission of the Board and Agency.

 ARTICLE 2: Conduct Unbecoming of a Board Member